Spring Cleaning - The right way to get rid of your things and green cleaning

 Anything that you determine is in good condition and clean but you truly won’t use, please donate it to a local thrift store so your “trash” can become someone else’s treasure!
 We are fortunate to have a diverse network of thrift stores throughout our community.
 Check out the local reuse network to find locations for reuse.

-The clean-up
+The Clean-Up

 TIP: Use rags, microfiber cloths, and cut up old t-shirts instead of disposable paper towel for cleaning.

-If you determine that you have cleaning supplies that you need to dispose of, you can bring them to the Washtenaw County Household Hazardous Waste collection program for proper disposal if you are a resident of Washtenaw County.
+If you determine that you have cleaning supplies you need to dispose of, you can bring them to the Washtenaw County Household Hazardous Waste collection program for proper disposal if you are a resident of Washtenaw County.
 They accept all household cleaners through their program in an effort to reduce water pollution.

 Here are a few cleaning recipes to get you started: